Pacific bluefin tuna

 The Pacific bluefin tuna (Thunnus orientalis) is a predatory species of tuna found widely in the northern Pacific Ocean, but it is migratory and also recorded as a visitor to the south Pacific.

 In the past it was often included in T. thynnus, the 'combined' species then known as the northern bluefin tuna (when treated as separate, T. thynnus is called the Atlantic bluefin tuna).
 It may reach as much as 3 m in length and 450 kg in weight.

-Like the closely related Atlantic bluefin and southern bluefin, the Pacific bluefin is a commercially valuable species and several thousand tonnes are caught each year, making it overfished.
-It is considered threatened by the IUCN and PEW.
-Monterey Bay Aquarium's Seafood Watch program have placed all bluefin tunas on the "Avoid" list and they are also placed on the "Red List" by Greenpeace and the Blue Ocean Institute.
+Like the closely related Atlantic bluefin and southern bluefin, the Pacific bluefin is a commercially valuable species and several thousand tonnes are caught each year.
+It was considered overfished and subject to overfishing for decades, but catches were reduced in 2011 in order to rebuild the stock and a 2024 stock assessment determined that the species had rebuilt and was no longer overfished nor subject to overfishing.
+It is now considered a management success.
+Monterey Bay Aquarium's Seafood Watch program lists Pacific bluefin tuna as a "Good Alternative".

 Distribution

 The Pacific bluefin tuna is primarily found in the North Pacific, ranging from the East Asian coast to the western coast of North America.
 It is mainly a pelagic species found in temperate oceans, but it also ranges into the tropics and more coastal regions.
 It typically occurs from the surface to 200 m, but has been recorded as deep as 550 m.

 It spawns in the northwestern Philippine Sea (e.g., off Honshu, Okinawa and Taiwan) and in the Sea of Japan.
 Some of these migrate to the East Pacific and return to the spawning grounds after a few years.
 It has been recorded more locally as a visitor to the Southern Hemisphere, including off Australia, New Zealand, the Gulf of Papua and French Polynesia.

 The species is considered to consist of only one stock.